ZviRosenfeld/MinMaxSearch/README.md

 **MaxDegreeOfParallelism**
 Note that a higher degree of parallelism doesn't necessarily equal a faster search.
 You should probably do some benchmarking to find the degree of parallelism best suited for your problem.
-Another thing to note is that with high degrees of parallelism long searches may take some time to stop after being canceled with a cancellationToken.
-As a rule of thumb, a degree of parallelism equal to the neighbors of your starting state will probably result in the best performance.

 **DieEarly:**
 If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then SearchEngine.MaxScore for Max or SearchEngine.MinScore for Min.